alackles/CMSC-140-FS-22/_pages/syllabus.md

 **L7: Reflection**

-This one iss slightly different; for mastery credit you must:
+This one is slightly different; for mastery credit you must:

 - Complete revisions of **any two assessments**.
 These assessments can even be ones you already earned mastery credit for the first time around.
 There's always something to tweak or try differently next time!
 - Complete your **final project reflection**.